maryagiamah/Hng_tasks2/README.md

-# Documentation for Your API
+# Documentation for My API

 ## Table of Contents
 1. [Introduction](#introduction)